Download a PDF of this brochure

 Jimmy Stewart — He is considered one of the finest actors of the Golden Age of Hollywood.
 Stewart earned Lifetime Achievement awards from nearly evey major film organization.
 In addition to acting, he had a military career in which he advanced to the rank of Brigadier General in the U.S. Air Force.

-Mel Tillis — This country music star and songwriter was inducted into the Country Music Hall of Fame and received the lifetime achievement award in 2007.
-He has also been inducted into the Grand Ole Opry.
+Mel Tillis — This country music star and songwriter passed away on Nov.
+19, 2017.
+He was inducted into the Country Music Hall of Fame and received the lifetime achievement award in 2007.
+He was also inducted into the Grand Ole Opry.
 Tillis and his band, the Statesiders, released such hits as I Ain’t Never, Good Woman Blues, and I Believe in You.
-He is featured in the Stuttering Foundation's Famous People Who Stutter brochure.
-Listen to a podcast.

 Michelle Williams — This singer, songwriter, record producer, and actress is probably best known for being part of the R&B group Destiny's Child.